-If you kept the invoice included with the shipment, take a look at that invoice and see if the serial number is listed there.
+If you kept the invoice included with the shipment, look at that invoice and see if the serial number is listed there.

 Your sales receipt, invoice, or order confirmation might list your device’s serial number.
 Many companies scan this bar code during the sale, and the number might just be on your receipt.

 Try contacting Fitbit Help

 If you still can’t locate your Fitbit’s serial number, contact Fitbit’s support team.
 Ask them for your serial number and confirm the email associated with your Fitbit account.

-As long as you previously registered your Fitbit to your account by connecting and syncing your Fitbit device to the Fitbit app or via Fitbit Connect, the customer service representative should be able to provide you the serial number.
+As long as you previously registered your Fitbit to your account by connecting and syncing your Fitbit device to the Fitbit app or via Fitbit Connect, the customer service representative should be able to provide you with the serial number.

 They may ask why you need the serial number.
 Answer honestly, like the example below where I needed to document my Fitbit Inspire’s serial number in a spreadsheet that contains all the serial numbers (and other relevant info) for all the electronics in my family.